 PCB Design Basics for Engineers

-These guidelines are designed to help you with routing and manufacturability and fundamental signal integrity and assembly.
+These guidelines help you with routing, manufacturability, and basic signal integrity and assembly.

 - Definition of design rules to ensure fabrication and assembly yield